cezarcoca/resource-scheduler/README.md

 |Busy           | not completed | Busy         |

 To implement this behavior the following decision were made:

 - Modified the **ResourceScheduler** to receive the number of resources available.
-Also we choose delegate the responsibility of **Gateway's** creation to a different class / classes that implements the **GatewayFactory** interface.
+Also we choose to delegate the responsibility of **Gateway's** creation to a different class / classes that implements the **GatewayFactory** interface.
 - Wrapped the **Gateway** in a **Resource** and added support for idle detection.
+- Added a thread pool on the **ResourceScheduler** and modified the processing method accordingly.

+> **Important**
+>
+> After adding multi-threading support some of the tests failed.
+This is because the assertions were made in the JUnit thread and messages are sent on different threads.
+We've applied some asynchronous testing techniques to fix the tests:
+>
+> 1. Added **SyncRetryPolicy** class.
+This is configured at construction time with two parameters: number of retries and sleep time between retries.
+If total time is exceed and the expectation is not fulfilled the test is marked as failed.
+> 2. Added **Task** interface - this is implemented in each test and it is an abstractions of test expectation.